erenkan/homework-management/README.md

 $ yarn start

 ```

+### What i have used:
+- Tailwind css for the login page.
+- Nuxtjs - to fast develop without create any route.
+- Vuex - to store my mock data.
+- <s>Axios mock adapter - to simulate http requests</s> scratch that
+- Vue-Treeselect - to list teachers and students
+- Bootstrap-vue - to build some boxes
 ### The principle:
 - You have to check the sign in as teacher if you login as teacher.
-Otherwise you can login with stuendt account
+Otherwise you can login with student account

 ### Posibble Errors